-In this study, we investigate \textit{minifloats}, which are reduced-precision floating-point representations ranging from 3 bits to 8 bits.
+In this study, we investigate \textit{minifloats}, which are reduced-precision floating-point representations ranging from 3 to 8 bits.
+Later, we denote \code{FP} formats with $e=x$ and $m=y$ by \code{ExMy}.
 We adhere to IEEE standards for the exponent bias and set it to $b = 2^{e-1} - 1$.
-However, we deviate from IEEE conventions on the treatment of \code{inf} and \code{NaN} and choose to represent neither.
+However, we deviate from IEEE conventions on the treatment of \code{inf} and \code{NaN} and represent neither.
 We choose not to represent \code{inf} as we assume that the values outside the representation range of a minifloat are saturated.
-Once \code{inf} is excluded, \code{NaN} cannot be generated when performing only multiplies or adds.
+Once \code{inf} is excluded, \code{NaN} cannot be generated when performing only multiplications and additions.
 Our design space exploration for various floating-point representations is guided by the constraints: $e \in [{1, r - 1})$ and $m = r - 1 - e$.
 We do take advantage of subnormal numbers to maintain precision for values near 0.
-Subnormal numbers have an exponent value $u$ set to 1 and are interpreted to have a leading significand digit of zero, rather than the one shown in Eq.~\ref{fp_format}, allowing for extra dynamic range and graceful degradation of significand precision with several leading zeros.
+Subnormal numbers have an exponent value $u$ set to 1 and are interpreted to have a leading significand digit of zero rather than the one shown in Eq.~(\ref{fp_format}).
+This allows for extra dynamic range and a graceful degradation of significand precision by introducing leading zeros.

-\textbf{Minifloat Quantization Formulation.} In this work, we present a novel minifloat quantization method with two-level scaling, which is illustrated in Figure \ref{fig:fpquant}.
-Several recent works~\cite{Kuzmin2022FP8QT, perez2023training} emphasize the careful selection of appropriate scaling factors and exponent biases for \code{FP8} formats.
-We take a more straightforward approach aligned with existing integer quantization techniques.
-We introduce a coarse-grained scaling factor $s$ maintained for the entire tensor \textbf{(per-tensor)} or each output channel \textbf{(per-channel)} dimension to normalize the original tensor.
-Formally, for tensor $\mathbf{X}$ and scaling factor $s$:
+We present a novel minifloat quantization method with two-level scaling, as illustrated in Fig.~\ref{fig:fpquant}.
+Several recent works emphasize the careful selection of appropriate scaling factors and exponent biases for \code{FP8} formats~\cite{Kuzmin2022FP8QT, perez2023training}.
+We take a more straightforward approach that is aligned with existing integer quantization techniques.
+We introduce a coarse-grained scaling factor $s$ maintained \textbf{per-tensor} or \textbf{per-channel} to normalize the original tensor.
+Formally, for tensor $\mathbf{X}$ and scaling factor~$\mathtt{s}$: \begin{multicols}{2}